nmoore93/code-fruteria/README.md

+# Code Fruteria

+This repository contains a mock login implementation for development and testing purposes.

+## Mock Login

+- Located in `auth/mockLogin.ts`
+- Exports a `mockLogin` function that simulates user authentication.
+- Example users:
+  - admin / password
+  - user / password

+---

 # Code Fruit challenge

 This is a minimal version of the code-fruit repo, containing only the essential structure and a sample swap-terms-form implementation.